Tzu-Liang/COMP64501-Topics-in-Machine-Learning-Coursework/README.md

 4. **Model loading**: Your architecture is instantiated and weights that you submitted are loaded
 5. **Integrity checks**:
    - Model architecture works (forward/backward pass)
+   - Prepocessing transforms are valid (no lambda functions, sorry) and deterministic in eval mode
    - Training function works and returns valid format
 6. **Evaluation**: Model is evaluated on the test set
 7. **Results**: Accuracy, parameter count, and results from checks are recorded